MEXICAN COKE

 26 glass Coke bottles in vitrine.

-00 x 00 x 00 inches
+36 x 18 x 54 inches

 This work comes back to a pretty simple but difficult concern: the desire to create alongside the desire to do so without causing harm.
-Every object comes out of larger systems of extraction, energy use, and waste, and in this body of work I’ve been using a strategy of identification to connect materials to landscapes.
+Every object comes out of larger systems of extraction, energy use, and waste, and in my work I’ve been using a strategy of identification to connect materials to landscapes.
 When I began working with this object, I initially approached it through that same lens, but realized the more urgent story here wasn’t its material inventory, but the system it moves through.

 I think of this piece less as a critique and more as an example.
 It shows that large-scale reuse isn’t hypothetical, it already exists.
 What it reveals is that the problem isn’t a lack of solutions, but which systems are prioritized and sustained.
 In that sense, the work becomes a way of making that difference visible, holding up two material logics side by side and asking what it would mean to take the circular one seriously, both in everyday life and in the studio.